Leukemia Health (cont.)

 Staging is the way cancers are classified.
 Staging indicates the size or extent of spread of the cancer, the degree to which other parts of the body are affected, and other important details.
 In general, leukemias are classified rather than staged in order to determine the most appropriate therapy.

 All leukemias are classified according to their genotypes, or their unique chromosomal arrangements, which also enables the physicians to determine risk factors.
+Today testing of surface markers on leukemia cells by flow cytometry also hels to classify the type of leukemia present.

 In addiction, chronic myelogenous leukemia is classified by phase.
 The three phases are chronic phase, accelerated phase, and blast phase (or "blast crisis") and are defined by the number of blasts (immature leukemia cells) in the blood and bone marrow.